 - tapeworm treatment (for dogs only)

 Details of pet passports can be found here.

-When transporting your pet by air, they will be kept in the cargo hold for the duration of the journey.
-It’s important to make sure you have the right size container for your pet before you set off.
-British Airways has a useful measuring tool on its website to make sure that your pet has a comfortable flight as well as other information about its cargo service, which can be found here.
+When transporting your pet by air, they will generally be kept in the cargo hold for the duration of the journey, although some airlines permit smaller dogs or cats to be kept in the cabin if their carrier can fit underneath the seat in front.
+It’s important to make sure you have the right size container for your pet before you set off so research your airline’s requirements first.
+Carriers must be IATA approved.

 For your pet